atanisoft/ESP32CommandStation/docs/supported_hardware.md

 There are many options available with two or four lines with either sixteen or twenty columns.
 The preferred size is twenty columns and four lines.

+## External CAN Transceivers

+An external CAN transceiver is required for utilizing the OpenLCB (LCC) CAN based connections between the ESP32 Command Station and other OpenLCB (LCC) nodes.

+At this time the following external CAN transceivers have been tested and confirmed as working:

+* TJA1057/3 -- split voltage CAN transceiver from NXP Semiconductors.
+* IFX1050GVIOXUMA1 -- split voltage CAN transceiver from Infineon.
+* MCP2551 -- CAN transceiver from Microchip Technology.
+* SN65HVD23x -- CAN transceiver from Texas Instruments.

+The split voltage CAN transceivers are preferred as the logic IO (RX and TX) can use 3v3 logic which is compatible with the ESP32/ESP32-S3 GPIO pins.

+**NOTE:** MCP2551 has been tested **ONLY** using 5v as VDD with 3v3 logic on the CAN TX pin and a voltage divider on the CAN RX pin to reduce the maximum voltage to 3v3 to protect the ESP32/ESP32-S3 GPIO pins from the 5v logic level used by the MCP2551.

+##

 [home](README.md)